New York City is by far my favourite city in the world. It is beautiful, timeless, everyone is friendly and there is so much to do!

-As they had to head back to Syracuse for work the next day, we wandering back through Central Park and saw the ice-skating rink, etc. before having to go to Times Square to pick up some clothes for the NBA game that evening.
+As they had to head back to Syracuse for work the next day, we wandered back through Central Park and saw the ice-skating rink plus a few other iconic locations, before having to go to Times Square to pick up some clothes for the NBA game that evening.
 In Times Square, there is an amazing store called Champs Sports which has a lot of sporting goods (DUH!) and we both fit into the juniors Knicks jerseys for the game.

 Leaving our hotel, it was going to be a freakishly long walk to Madison Square Gardens (1.2 miles) in the rain, and taxi’s were chaotic at that time of the day, so we caught a bike taxi, for the first and last time.
 It was so bumpy and scary, I felt like we were going to tumble over into oncoming traffic at any moment, and was so relieved when we made it to MSG alive and unscathed.

 Madison Square Gardens is amazing, there is a lot of security, but once you are in, it is an unforgettable experience.
 The food is super cheap, ($10 for nachos, massive drinks and hot dogs) and so are the memorabilia ($10 for two NY Knicks beanies).
 The seats are ridiculously comfy, we didn’t have prime seats, they were pretty much nose bleeders but the seats are big and squishy (with cup holders too!
 Pick up your game Marvel and MCG!)